farice/Project-Alpha/README.md

 # BIS Processing

-BIS data stored in a .bin datatype can be converted to a standard MATLAB data structure and then preprocessed automatically using EEGLAB.
-Ensure EEGLAB has already been installed before use.
+BIS data stored in a .bin datatype can be converted to a standard MATLAB data structure and then preprocessed automatically using EEGLAB and Fieldtrip.
+Ensure EEGLAB and Fieldtrip has already been installed before use.